 James Silvey, Nature Recovery Officer at RSPB Scotland, said: “It is fantastic to discover so many individual beetles on Coll and a good sign that the population is healthy and continuing to grow.
 The wildflower-rich habitat and the extensive dune systems found on this island make a fantastic home for bees and beetles alike.
 We will continue to monitor this population but it seems clear from this survey that Coll is the best place in the UK for this incredible species.”

 Dr Scott Shanks, Conservation Officer at Buglife Scotland, said: “It was really exciting to find so many of these charismatic and rare beetles on Coll during the surveys.
 The abundance of wildflowers in the machair and dunes of the island, combined with lots of warm, bare sand provide near-perfect habitat for the solitary bees that the oil beetles depend on.
 It is hoped that the Information collected during the surveys will help protect these rare beetles and help identify other sites where the beetles may be found.”

 Have you seen an Oil beetle?
-Take part in our Oil beetle hunt!
+Take part in the UK Beetle Recording Scheme’s Oil beetle hunt!